Load libraries

 There are many equivalent computational formulas for calculating the correlation coefficient.
 Each of these were useful in the days when we needed to hand-calculate the correlation.
 In practice, we now just use the computer to calculate the value of the correlation coefficient.
 That being said, some of these formulas are useful in helping us better understand what the correlation coefficient is measuring.
 Below is one such expression:

-Note that the terms in the parentheses are the z-scores for the \(x\)- and \(y\)-values for a particular observation.
-Thus, this formula can be re-written as:
+Note that the terms in the parentheses are the z-scores for the

 This would also be true for an observation that has both an x-value and y-value below the mean.